 UK qualifications are highly regarded by employers and academics world-wide - they show that you have received a top-class education, you can adapt to a new culture and that you have been trained in the skills that employers are looking for.
 As a result, a UK education can help open the doors to the career you want.

 The cost of studying in the UK compares well with the cost of studying in many other countries.
 You can see some evidence for this in this report: International Pricing Study: A snapshot of UK and key competitor country international student fees (UK HE International Unit, 2011).

 International student course fees vary depending on what you are going to study in the UK and for how long.
-We’ve put together some information on the average cost for each type of UK course (please note: these are indicitive costs only - you should check with institutions directly for their exact fees):
+We’ve put together some information on the average cost for each type of UK course.
+Please note these are indicative costs only - you should check with institutions directly for their exact fees.